it3xl/git-repo-sync/README.md

 With **git-repo-sync** you forget that your teams have two remote Git-repository.

 * Only Git-branches with prefixes will be synchronized.
 You can configure this prefixes.
-* Requires Git, bash and GAWK installed on your machine.
+* Requires Git and bash installed on your machine.
 (It could be updated to work with outdated Git, bash and AWK.)
 * It has two automated conflict solving strategies which are described below.
 * All possible Git-operations and synchronizatons are fully covered by auto tests.
 * It is resilient for HTTP fails and interruptions.
 (Usage with SSH wasn't tested yet.)